 It can be easy to confuse celiac disease with non-celiac gluten sensitivity or a wheat allergy.
 These conditions are all triggered by foods that contain gluten and may share some symptoms.
 However, they are different conditions with varying diagnostic criteria and treatment options.

 While celiac disease triggers an autoimmune response that damages tissues, a non-celiac gluten sensitivity doesn’t cause long-term damage.
-Common symptoms of non-celiac gluten intolerance include diarrhea or constipation, gas, bloating, stomach pain, nausea, fatigue, headaches, confusion, and joint pain.
+Common symptoms of non-celiac gluten sensitivity include diarrhea, bloating, stomach pain, nausea, fatigue, headaches, confusion, and joint pain.

 If you are experiencing these symptoms but your healthcare provider has ruled out celiac disease and non-celiac gluten sensitivity, they may recommend testing for a wheat allergy.
-Wheat allergies can share symptoms with both conditions, including headaches, diarrhea, stomach pain, cramping, and nausea.
-However, the immune response is temporary and doesn’t cause permanent damage to the small intestine.
+Wheat allergies can share symptoms with both conditions, including headache, stomach pain, vomiting, and diarrhea.

 A wheat allergy can also cause hives, difficulty breathing, swelling, or itching in the mouth and throat, chest pain, and anaphylaxis.
 If you experience any of these symptoms after eating foods that contain wheat, you should talk to your healthcare provider right away.
 They may order a skin test for allergic reactions or a blood test to identify antibodies associated with wheat allergies.